bmarwane/phaser.healthbar/README.md

 # Phaser.Healthbar

-An attempt to create a simple and customisable healthbar for Phaser.js games.
+An attempt to create a simple and customizable healthbar for Phaser.js games.

-I made a tutorial in french that explain how to create this healthbar from scratch, you can check it out [here](http://apprendre-le-js.com/phaser-js-healthbar-tutorial/ "apprendre-le-js.com healthbar tutorial").
+I made a tutorial in French that explain how to create this health bar from scratch, you can check it out [here](http://apprendre-le-js.com/phaser-js-healthbar-tutorial/ "apprendre-le-js.com healthbar tutorial").

 ## Demo